djeada/Vtk-Examples/notes/02_filters_and_algorithms.md

 Shrink filters are a perfect example of why connectivity matters.

 `vtkShrinkPolyData` / `vtkShrinkFilter` conceptually shrink each cell toward its own center.
-If the input mesh is welded (adjacent faces share point ids), the output often still looks like a connected surface—because shared points enforce shared motion at boundaries.
+If the input mesh is welded (adjacent faces share point ids), the output often still looks like a connected surface, because shared points enforce shared motion at boundaries.

 If each polygon has its own unique points (duplicated vertices per face), then each polygon shrinks independently and gaps appear immediately.
 This is usually the explanation when people see “detached polygons” and wonder why a demo example stays connected.